CalCOFI/hypoxia-story/README.md

 •bottle.Rdata : CalCOFI dataset used to create interactive graphs

-•Parallax > Markdown: Individual markdown files
+•Parallax > markdown: Individual markdown files

-•Parallax> Images: Png files of each image that is sourced in the markdown file
+•Parallax> images: Png files of each image that is sourced in the markdown file

 •Parallax_draft_script.R : Script to generate parallax document